The Ticking Clock of Climate Change

 Representative Mike Quigley speaking on the House floor that the time to act on climate change is now.

 An investment in our environment is an investment in our future.
-Today, climate change is a real threat to our land, water, air, animals, plants and future generations.
-Climate change is rapidly affecting the world around us, contributing to higher temperatures, changing seasonal patterns, and the loss of habitats and species.
+Climate change is an urgent threat to everyone on the planet, threatening lives and livelihoods by jeopardizing clean air, clean water, and healthy and diverse ecosystems.
 We can’t afford to sit back and continue to do nothing.
 As President Obama said, “We’re the first generation to feel the impact of climate change, and the last generation that can do something about it.”

 My passion for the environment led me to take action when I was 16 years old, and that passion continues to fuel my desire to enact change on this issue in Congress.
 As the U.S. Representative for Illinois’ Fifth District, a region that enjoys abundant wildlife, green space, and waterways, I will continue addressing my colleagues on the House floor about the realities of climate change.
 And I will dedicate my time in Congress to supporting legislation that protects our communities and develops strategies to combat the threats of climate change.

 Rep. Quigley spoke on the House Floor to encourage bipartisan efforts in the new Congress towards the fight against climate change.

 Rep. Quigley spoke on the House Floor to propose an amendment to H.R.
 5303, Water Resources Development Act of 2016 (WRDA) regarding the McCook Reservoir Project.